A focus on long-term performance

-The rate of compulsory super that employers pay workers rises to 10% from 1 July 2021.
+The rate of compulsory super that employers pay workers rose from 10.5% to 11% from 1 July 2023.

 Helping you understand how to meet your superannuation requirements means you can get on with running your business.

 The Superannuation Guarantee (SG) is the minimum amount that you must pay into an eligible employee’s super fund.